 - Be alert for pickpockets on crowded elevators.

-- Be extra careful in stairwells and isolated or poorly lighted restrooms.
+- Be extra careful in stairwells and isolated or poorly lit restrooms.

 - In an elevator, stand near the controls and locate the emergency button.